Matmon/ruby-on-rails-development-install/README.md

 * Rails gem (for writing web applications)
 * Heroku gem (for interacting with the Heroku API)
 * Taps gem (for pushing and pulling SQL databases between environments)
-* Postgres gem (for making Ruby talk to SQL databases)
+* Mysql gem (for making Ruby talk to SQL databases)

 It should take about 30 minutes for everything to install, depending on your machine.